“Anxiety is a feeling of fear, dread, and uneasiness.

 DotS the definition of anxiety disorder may vary.
 In Anxiety Disorders: What Is Anxiety? the (United States) National Institute of Mental Health’s (NIMH) definition is:

-“Occasional anxiety is a normal part of life.
-Many people worry about things such as health, money, or family problems.
-But anxiety disorders involve more than temporary worry or fear.
-For people with an anxiety disorder, the anxiety does not go away and can get worse over time.
-The symptoms can interfere with daily activities such as job performance, schoolwork, and relationships”.4
+“Feeling anxious is a normal part of life.
+Many people worry about things such as health, money, school, work, or family.
+But anxiety disorders involve more than occasional worry or fear.
+For people with these disorders, anxiety does not go away, is felt in many situations, and can get worse over time”.3

 Types